ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "I want Sir Pentious to be a slithering tryhard in bed with me" -Gooseworx, 2018

+"The belief that I am delusional is a delusion in and of itself" -BombCraft, 2024

 "You can do anything in art, as long as it works." -STAR Reading Test, 1996

 "Never believe anything you hear on the internet." -George Oregon, First King of the United Provinces, 1492